susheelkumardwivedi/CarDetection/README.md

 # CarDetection
-this project identifying car in live camera or video source
+this project identifying car in live camera or video source Technology Used
+Python 3 or above
+OpenCv3
+Numpy
+Os